yashsehgal/doamatto.xyz/README.md

 ### Acknowledgments

-This codebase is licensed under the BSH 3-Clause license.
+This codebase is licensed under the BSD 3-Clause license.
 Content of the website, unless mentioned otherwise, are licensed under the CC-BY-4.0 license.